 The Carriers are working towards integration of the currently separate ERISA-based health, welfare, fringe and retirement benefit plans.
 This integration is subject to ERISA plan rules including qualified plan transition rules for sponsorship, administration and integration activities.
 The Carriers plan to fully integrate all benefit plans for 2007, with retirement plan consolidation to be completed by the end of 2007.
-The Carriers state that they put out a consolidated benefits administration "Request for Proposal" in December 2005, and that planning for renewal and annual enrollment for 2007 will commence on February 1, 2006.
+The Carriers state that they put out a consolidated benefits administration "Request for Proposal" in December 2005, and that planning for renewal and annual enrollment for 2007 is ongoing.